pmarks-net/everclamp/docs/index.md

 ## Sharing 3D models with thread calibration

 Suppose you want to create and share a 3D model that includes threads.
 It is impossible to make a single STL file that works for everyone.
-What if you could just share an adjustable model?
+What if you could just share a model with adjustable threads?

-Well if everyone made everything in OpenSCAD, this would be trivial:
+If the model is completely designed in OpenSCAD, this is straightforward:

 ![](media/openscad_hole.png)

-I also found a [janky way to scale threads in Fusion360](fusion360), but that's beside the point.
-If our goal is to solve the general thread printing problem, then the solution cannot depend on a particular design tool.
+I also found a [janky way to scale threads in Fusion360](fusion360), but my point is not to list workarounds for every design tool.
+If our goal is to solve the thread printing problem in general, then the solution needs to work with any model.

 Here's what to do instead: